loader-logo

 related to anaerobic and aerobic biodegradability analyses

-Gas Endeavour allows for continuous and on-line monitoring of released biogas in any aqueous medium, controlled slurry digestion systems and high-solids anaerobic digestion conditions.
+BPC Blue allows for continuous and on-line monitoring of released biogas in any aqueous medium, controlled slurry digestion systems and high-solids anaerobic digestion conditions.
 The instrument can be used to perform anaerobic biodegradability analyses according to following norms:

 • ISO 14853 – ultimate anaerobic biodegradation of plastic materials in an aqueous system